Emotional testimony in Polvon murder trial

 During Tuesday's testimony, Hinojos said that Fabian Polvon had told Tiffany two years previously that if he caught her in the other vehicle of another man, she wouldn't like what would happen.

 Hinojos was also questioned about a separate incident that happened in Oct.
-2019 at Steins Bar that involved an altercation between Fabian and a few other people including Pete Mendoza.
+2019 at Steins Bar that involved an altercation between Fabian and a few other people including Abram Natividad.

-In Hinojos' testimony, she said that she and Tiffany Polvon were both at the bar, playing a game of Jenga with Mendoza and another person.
-Shortly after, Hinojos said that Fabian Polvon and three other people punched Mendoza and his friend.
+In Hinojos' testimony, she said that she and Tiffany Polvon were both at the bar, playing a game of Jenga with Natividad and another person.
+Shortly after, Hinojos said that Fabian Polvon and three other people punched Natividad and his friend.

 It was reported by the Odessa American that on Nov.
 27, 2019, Polvon's father, identified as Valente Palvon Rodriguez, contacted OPD and stated that his son had contacted him and wanted to turn himself in, the affidavit stated.